Maluscat/reactive-storage/README.md

 There are two ways to use this library: Using a `ReactiveStorage` instance or using static methods.

-An instance always holds a single immutable [configuration](#configuration) which is passed in the constructor and used every time a property is registered.
-The static methods take the configuration on a per-registration basis as an additional argument.
+An instance takes a single immutable [configuration](#configuration) in its constructor which is used every time a property is registered.
+The static methods take the configuration on a per-registration basis.

 The used configuration is stored in the `config` instance property.
-The target(s) and endpoint are additionally exposed via the `targets`, `target` and `endpoint` properties respectively. `target` always points to the first item of `targets`, so unless you're using
-[multiple targets](#multiple-sequential-targets), you can always use that one.
+The target(s) and endpoint are additionally exposed via the `targets`, `target` and `endpoint` properties. `target` always points to the first item of `targets`, so unless you're using [multiple targets](#multiple-sequential-targets), you can always use that one.

 ```js
 import { ReactiveStorage, Filter } from './ReactiveStorage.js';